 - If you are managers of a firm with no debt, and you generate high income and cash flows each year, you tend to become complacent.
 The complacency can lead to inefficiency and investing in poor projects.
 There is little or no cost borne by the managers - Forcing such a firm to borrow money can be an antidote to the complacency.
 The managers now have to ensure that the investments they make will earn at least enough return to cover the interest expenses.
-The cost of not doing so is bankruptcy and the loss of such a job.
+The cost of not doing so is bankruptcy and the loss of such a job. - Here is my Volvo explanation for this argument...

-Task 6: Explain with every day occurrences...
+Task 6: Explain with everyday occurrences...

 - When explaining a concept, see if you can come up with something from everyday life that brings it home.
-If you can, - Make it personal - Make it funny - And keep it connected to what you are trying to explain - Try it out on an audience.
+If you can, - Make it personal - And keep it connected to what you are trying to explain - Try it out on an audience.
 If it does not work, try modifying it.
 If it does, remember it and keep fine tuning it.